GDG-Bhilai/DevFest-Bhilai-2023/README.md

-# DevFest Web App 2023
+# DevFest Bhilai 2023
-Standard Web App for DevFest's Events. <br>
+Web App for DevFest Bhilai 2023. <br>
-Show some ❤️ and star the repo to support the project
+Show some ❤️ and star the repo and contribute to this open-source project

 ![image](https://github.com/GDG-Bhilai/DevFest-Bhilai-2023/blob/main/src/assets/screenshots/Screenshot%202023-09-24%20101459.png)